-Until recently, Iran had also refused, on the basis of its March 2007 decision, to allow IAEA inspectors to verify design information for the Arak reactor-another action that appeared to be inconsistent with Tehran's safeguards agreement.
+Iran's March 2007 decision also formed the basis for Tehran's refusal until August 2009 to allow IAEA inspectors to verify design information for the Arak reactor.
+This action also appeared to be inconsistent with Tehran's safeguards agreement.
 Article 48 of that agreement states that the IAEA "may send inspectors to facilities to verify the design information provided to the Agency"; in fact, the agency has a "continuing right" to do so, according to a November 2008 report from ElBaradei.
-Of Moreover, the legal adviser's statement characterized Iran's ongoing refusal to allow IAEA inspectors to verify the Arak reactor's design information as "inconsistent with" Tehran's obligations under its safeguards agreement.
-However, IAEA inspectors visited the reactor facility in August 2009 to verify design information, according to ElBaradei's report issued the same month..
+Moreover, the legal adviser's statement characterized Iran's ongoing refusal to allow IAEA inspectors to verify the Arak reactor's design information as "inconsistent with" Tehran's obligations under its safeguards agreement.
+IAEA inspectors visited the reactor facility in August 2009 to verify design information, according to a report ElBaradei issued the same month.
+Inspectors have visited the facility several more times, according to several reports from Amano.